 Climate action verification Optimising the extent of suitable hydrological conditions to optimise climate action Optimal extent of suitable hydrological conditions Aerial photography and Habitat mapping to map extent of suitable hydrological conditions.
 Baseline monitoring to be carried out during the scheme when rehabilitation is complete.
 Sites can be re- monitored in the future and compared against this baseline.
 2022-2025 Climate action verification Reduction in carbon emissions.
 Reduction in carbon emissions Carbon emissions - estimated using a bog condition assessment and appropriate carbon emission factors.
 2022-2025 Climate action verification Setting the site on a trajectory towards establishment of a mosaic of compatible habitats Establishment of compatible cutaway habitats Habitat map, Cutaway bog condition map Baseline monitoring to be carried out during the scheme when rehabilitation is complete.
 Sites can be remonitored in the future and compared against this baseline.
 2022-2025 Climate action verification Biodiversity and ecosystem services.
 Habitat establishment Presence of key species - Sphagnum Breeding and wintering birds Pollinators Improvement in biodiversity and ecosystem services.
-Metrics that relate to selected biodiversity and ecosystem services Presence of key species - Sphagnum - Walkover survey 2022-2025
+Metrics that relate to selected biodiversity and ecosystem services Presence of key species - Sphagnum - Walkover survey 2022-2025 verification of the overall scheme will be stratified - not all these criteria will be measured at each individual site.
+Baseline monitoring to be carried out during the scheme when rehabilitation is complete.
+Sites can be remonitored in the future and compared against this baseline.

 Meeting climate action verification criteria and monitoring of these criteria after the scheme has been completed is dependent on support from the Climate Action Fund or other sources of funding.
-Note that monitoring and verification of the overall scheme will be stratified - not all these criteria will be measured at each individual site.
+Note that monitoring and